cryptosikhun/cryptosikhun01/README.md

-every time you save changes, it counts as 1 commit. repeat this process until you reach 100+ commits. connect your github account to base guild
+every time you save changes, it counts as 1 commit. repeat this process until you reach 100+ commits. connect your github account to base guild refresh the quest page and your progress should update.